YuePanEdward/Cartographer_ros-on-Jackal/README.txt

   --Set a small number.
   --Very Important to solve the problem of map messing up when rotating

-  --TRAJECTORY_BUILDER.pure_localization=false -- If you've already build the map, you can use this pure_localiztion mode, which may give you better result of pose.
+  TRAJECTORY_BUILDER.pure_localization=false -- If you've already build the map, you can use this pure_localiztion mode, which may give you better result of pose.

-  --TRAJECTORY_BUILDER_2D.missing_data_ray_length = 1.
-  TRAJECTORY_BUILDER_2D.use_imu_data = true --important, if this one is true ,then you need to set the track frame as imu, it's kvh_link here.
+  TRAJECTORY_BUILDER_2D.use_imu_data = true --important
+  -- If this one is true ,then you need to set the track frame as imu (it's kvh_link in our case).
 Besides, ium is not neccessary for 2d slam but neccessary for 3d cases

   ------------------SCAN MATCHER (FRONT END----LOCAL MAP----Lidar Odometry)

  --There are two kind of scan matcher solution.
+ One is CSM (Correlated Scan Matching 2D: First, do the gridding.
+Then a gaussian score field can be calculated.
+Finally, a transformation resulting in the highest score is regarded as the optimal pose transformation in this case) .
-One is CSM , another one is the optimizer Ceres given by Google.
+ Another one is the optimizer Ceres given by Google.
 Ceres is set as default

-  ------CSM parameter
+ -------CSM parameter
   --TRAJECTORY_BUILDER_2D.use_online_correlative_scan_matching = false --true
   --TRAJECTORY_BUILDER_2D.real_time_correlative_scan_matcher.linear_search_window = 0.1
   --TRAJECTORY_BUILDER_2D.real_time_correlative_scan_matcher.translation_delta_cost_weight = 10.
-  --TRAJECTORY_BUILDER_2D.real_time_correlative_scan_matcher.rsudo apt-get remove ros-kinetic-rtabmap ros-kinetic-rtabmap-rosotation_delta_cost_weight = 10.
+  --TRAJECTORY_BUILDER_2D.real_time_correlative_scan_matcher.rotation_delta_cost_weight = 10.

   ------Ceres parameter
-  TRAJECTORY_BUILDER_2D.ceres_scan_matcher.translation_weight = 10 --10
+  TRAJECTORY_BUILDER_2D.ceres_scan_matcher.translation_weight = 10 ---10 originally
-  TRAJECTORY_BUILDER_2D.ceres_scan_matcher.rotation_weight =40 ---4e2 originally , increase it for avoiding new submaps being added at an angle
+  TRAJECTORY_BUILDER_2D.ceres_scan_matcher.rotation_weight =40     ---40 originally
+  -- Two important paramters
+  -- Determine how the map would be robust to translation and rotation.
+  -- The larger these parameters are, the more likely cartographer would avoid new submaps being added at translation/rotation

-  --POSE GRAPH problem, refer to Cartographer tuning file POSE_GRAPH.optimization_problem.huber_scale = 5e2 --10
+  --POSE GRAPH problem, refer to Cartographer tuning file POSE_GRAPH.optimization_problem.huber_scale = 50 --10 originally
   POSE_GRAPH.optimization_problem.odometry_rotation_weight= 0
+  -- Set it to be 0 for trusting only the laser odometery during rotation.
+This is due to the poor performance of wheeled odom and imu for rotation.

   -----------------TUNE THESE PARAMETERS FOR LOW LATENCY-------------------------------